Sharp Portable Air Conditioner CV2P10SC Review

 This isn’t just an issue with this particular model.
 It’s how virtually every portable air conditioning unit is designed.
 I can’t see how the manufacturer could change the location of the drain and still have it function properly.
-However, there could be an improvement in the overall user-friendliness if the manufacture provided some sort of base that would elevate the unit off the floor, making it easier to access the drain and have it flow into a receptacle.
+However, there could be an improvement in the overall user-friendliness if the manufacturer provided some sort of base that would elevate the unit off the floor, making it easier to access the drain and have it flow into a receptacle.

-For air conditioning purposes, you’ll want to be sure your unit is vented to the outside.
+For air conditioning purposes you’ll want to be sure your unit is vented to the outside.
 But that’s something you don’t have to worry about when your Sharp machine is set to any other mode.
 The fan, dehumidifier, and ion generator all work well without any venting required.

 The Final Word

-If you’re Looking for a quality name brand that reliably cools the air inside your home or office, the Sharp Portable Air Conditioner CV2P10SC is a solid choice.
+If you’re looking for a quality name brand that reliably cools the air inside your home or office, the Sharp Portable Air Conditioner CV2P10SC is a solid choice.
 Is this as good as central air?
 Of course not.
 But it’s a proven performer that when installed correctly and made to drain easily, can significantly increase the comfort level in any room.

-And remember, the CV2P10SC is not just an air conditioner, but a dehumidifier, and ion generator too.
-If you’re looking for an economical solution to enjoying a better quality of indoor air and the comfort it brings – this model deserves a serious look.
+And remember, the CV2P10SC is not just an air conditioner, but a dehumidifier and ion generator too.
+If you’re looking for an economical solution to enjoying a better quality of indoor air and the comfort it brings, this model deserves a serious look.

 STOP PRESS: Update from 3rd Nov 2016 – This unit in no longer available from new.
-However I recommend the following units as excellent alternatives with a similar power rating.
+However, I recommend the following units as excellent alternatives with a similar power rating.
 I’ve added a link below.